IvAn190/SerialPortSimulator/README.md

 > - **Customization**: The script currently focuses on `COM8` and `COM9`.
 If different ports are needed, the script can be easily modified to check and manage other COM ports.

 This script is a helpful tool for automating the setup and management of virtual serial ports, especially in environments where these ports are frequently used and need to be consistently available.

+## Test

+To test out that all is working correctly, run the receiver.py file, changing (inside the file, manually), the port and path file.